signed-project/signed/docs/source/index.rst

 Because each message is signed by the source, the followers may verify the authenticity of the message regardless of how this message was delivered.

-Check out the :doc:`faq` section for further information, including how to :ref:`installation` .
+Check out the :doc:`faq` section for further information

 .. note::